 Its iPhone and iPad app is simple and smart, and lets you tailor your connection based on the internet activity you intend to do.

-To use it, you'll need to sign up to a subscription package starting at $4.99 for the year-long subscription.
+To use it, you'll need to sign up to a subscription package starting at just $1.40 per month for three years with a special offer.
 The money-back guarantee is seven days.

 Read our PureVPN review.

-CyberGhost is another great option, and it's also brilliantly priced.
-It's headquartered in Romania, which is outside the 14-eyes group of countries that share signals intelligence (find out more here).
+CyberGhost is another great option, and it's also well priced.
+It's headquartered in Romania, which is outside the 14-eyes group of countries that share signals intelligence.

 One of the great things about CyberGhost is its ease-of-use.
 It's simple and intuitive, and does lots of the hard work for you.
-There are more than 1150 servers available to connect to 49 different countries, although they don't always work with Netflix US.
+There are more than 1150 servers available to connect to 49 different countries.

 Read our CyberGhost review.